Diversity-Enhanced Reasoning for Subjective Questions: Analysis

+Since our questions are in multiple-choice format and each choice is a distinct opinion, the different role perspectives can be counted as the distinct options occurred in the model output.
+Table~\ref{table:opinion-count} demonstrates that \approach~yields the highest number of distinct opinions.
+This confirms that our performance gains stem from \textbf{a genuine expansion of perspectives rather than mere semantic differences}.

-Our methodology compares two data sampling strategies for Supervised Fine-Tuning (SFT): an unsupervised self-consistency approach and a supervised method that leverages ground-truth agreement.
+\paragraph{Filtering Method} Our methodology compares two data sampling strategies for Supervised Fine-Tuning (SFT): an unsupervised self-consistency approach and a supervised method that utilize the multirole-aware ground truth from the original dataset.
 Table~\ref{table:compare-cons-hinted} reports the test performance on equal-sized datasets generated by each strategy.
-The results indicate that while self-consistency filtering can yield slightly lower accuracy in some cases, its performance is broadly comparable to, and can even outperform, supervised filtering.
-This highlights that using noisy, unsupervised data is sufficient and viable for our tasks~\cite{wang2025calmunleashingcrosslingualselfaligning}.
+The results indicate that while self-consistency filtering can yield slightly lower accuracy in some cases, its performance is broadly comparable to, and can even outperform supervised filtering.
+One possible explanation is that due to the limited role examples provided by the ground truth in the original dataset, the supervised sampling may limit the role diversity in the self generated reasoning trajectory in the SFT data.
+On the other hand, the self-consistent filtering method unleashes the model's ability to explore diverse perspectives and enhance the diversity of the SFT data.
+This highlights that using noisy, unsupervised data is sufficient and viable for our tasks~\citep{wang2025calmunleashingcrosslingualselfaligning}.